JamyJones/Pastebin2/paste.md

 ### Step 7: Build Your Project

-Run the following command to build your project:
+Run the build command:

 ```bash
 npm run build
 ```

-This will create a `dist/bundle.js` file that contains your minified JavaScript code.
+This will generate a `dist/bundle.js` file that contains your minified JavaScript code.

 ### Step 8: Run Your Project

-You can run your bundled JavaScript file using Node.js:
+You can run your project using Node.js:

 ```bash
 node dist/bundle.js